 - Assistant Store Managers

-Additional Jobs with Multiple Listings in Tyler are:
+Additional Jobs with Multiple Listings:

 - Sales Managers

 These 12 job titles offer the highest number of current and expected job openings July - August 2009.
 Number of openings in mid-late July 2009: 1,850+.